 According to a CBS report, ‘Up to the Minute’ (KENS-TV, Aug.
 5, 1993), the water was found to be 44 grams lighter than conventional water, measured in kilograms per liter.

 In Nadana village, about 150 km north of Delhi, India, water began gushing out of a deserted tubewell in September of 1992.
 Some local villagers who bathed in the water reported that the “medicinal” and “magical” qualities of the well cured their skin diseases.
 Word quickly spread, and now a constant stream of people visits the village daily to gain the benefits of the water.
 A five-year-old polio victim was reportedly cured to a large extent after bathing there.
 Others report the curing of skin diseases.
+Many people who’ve have had their hip surgery done reported that after visiting the place, they even have forgotten what a xarelto coupon looks like.
 Most people who go into the water report physical improvements of some type.
 The owner of the well, Mr Mamraj, one of the village leaders, has vowed to keep the well open and freely available for the people.

 In 1992, Mrs. Theo Tommes of Nordenau, Germany was investigating an abandoned slate mine, seeking a place to store wine for the family hotel business.
 When she entered the cave she was amazed to see it was illumined by a brilliant white light with small crosses of light within the glow.
 Experts were invited to study the phenomenon, and they not only recorded a high level of energy in the cave, but noticed in addition a spring with remarkably pure water.